Port Adelaide Football Club: John Cahill, SANFL domination and AFL licence (1974–1996)

 The 1980 season was Port Adelaide's most dominant since 1914.
 The club completed its fourth ever 'Triple Crown', winning the premiership, Magarey Medal and having the SANFL's leading goalkicker in a single season.
 The Magarey Medal was awarded to Russell Ebert for a record 4th time and Tim Evans set the then-league goal kicking record of 146 goals in a season.
 The club set a new record for most points scored during a season at 3,176, whilst also having conceding only 1,687 points.
 The club's win–loss record was 19–2 with one draw and a percentage of 165.31, its best percentage since 1914.

-Following the 1982 season, Cahill was offered a contract by to coach their club in the VFL.
+Following the 1982 season, Cahill was offered a contract by Collingwood to coach their club in the VFL.
 In his stead, Russell Ebert became coach in 1983.
 During his five years as coach, Port Adelaide made the finals three times, and achieved a win rate of above 55%.
 John Cahill returned as coach from the 1988 season, winning the premiership that year.
 He won a further five premierships, totalling a record-equalling ten over his coaching career.

 Two key events of the late 1980s were attempts by the VFL to further expand outside of Victoria and financial difficulties in the SANFL.
 In 1989, seven of the ten SANFL clubs were recording losses and the combined income of the SANFL and WAFL had dropped to 40% of that of the VFL.
 During May 1990, the SANFL clubs unanimously accepted a SANFL proposal to not enter a club from South Australia until 1993.
-Weeks later, Port Adelaide, suffering from a mixture of ambition and frustration, started secret negotiations with the VFL in the town of Quorn for entry to the competition in 1991.
+Weeks later, Port Adelaide, suffering from a mixture of ambition and frustration, started secret negotiations with the newly renamed Australian Football League in the town of Quorn for entry to the competition in 1991.
 When knowledge of Port Adelaide's negotiations to gain an AFL licence were made public, the other nine SANFL clubs called a crisis meeting to discuss options.
 Plans were made to kick Port Adelaide out of the SANFL should they succeed, and to prevent them from using Football Park as a home ground.
 SANFL clubs urged Justice Olssen to make an injunction against the bid, which he agreed to.
 During these meetings, an option was discussed to make a counter offer to the AFL.
-On the 16th of August, the SANFL officially launched a submission for a composite team.
-After legal action from all parties, the AFL agreed to accept the SANFL's bid to enter the composite team, which was named the Adelaide Football Club.
+On 16 August, the SANFL officially launched a submission for a composite team.
+The AFL subsequently accepted the SANFL's bid to enter the composite team, which was named the Adelaide Football Club.

 "These twenty blokes, everyone whose helped us, are sensational people and all the views that you have read in the press the one thing that really matters is that there will always be a Port Adelaide Football Club."